Touchstone Talks: Ep 3 - What's Your Number?

 volatility in the portfolio.

-It's it's a, it's a build up of starting
+So it's, it's a, it's a build up

-from the beginning of
+of starting from the beginning of

 what are you trying to accomplish?